 “Talking about this now as a family will not only spare them additional grief, it will also mean something good can come out of your death and another family will be spared the heart-breaking loss of a loved one.”

-Hull and East Yorkshire Hospitals NHS Trust is celebrating its most successful year, with 60 transplants carried out after 33 families agreed their loved one’s organs could be used to save a life.
+Hull University Teaching Hospitals NHS Trust is celebrating its most successful year, with 60 transplants carried out after 33 families agreed their loved one’s organs could be used to save a life.